-A managed long-term care plan is an organization that provides, arranges, and coordinates health and long-term care services on a capitated basis for the population it serves.
-The MLTC program provides long-term home health care, dental, vision, and other health-related services to adults who are chronically ill or have disabilities.
+A managed long-term care plan is an organization that provides, arranges, and coordinates community-based health and long-term care services on a capitated basis for the population it serves.
+The MLTC program provides long-term home health care, dental, vision, and other community-based health related services to adults who have been determined eligible to receive these services for 120 days or more.
 Non-covered services, paid by Medicare and Medicaid fee-for-service, such as physician and hospital care, are coordinated through an assigned Elderwood Health Plan Care Manager.
 This program is designed to link primary, specialty, and community-based services for New York's most vulnerable residents.
 Members of Elderwood Health Plan benefit because:

 - The member continues to use their own primary care physician and if they are in in the EHP network, their medical specialty physicians.
 The Care Manager may work with the primary care physician to coordinate the member's health care needs.
-If a member needs help finding a physician, our Care Management Team will assist them with the process. - The member continues to receive hospital and medical services covered by Medicare and Medicaid feefor-service health plans. - The Member receives care management coordination of all health care services including Medical and community services. - An assigned Care Manager ensures the member is receiving the appropriate care they need.
-Each Care Manager is a registered nurse whose field of expertise is caring for individuals with chronic medical needs.
+If a member needs help finding a physician, our Care Management Team will assist them with the process. - The member continues to receive hospital and medical services covered by Medicare and Medicaid fee-for-service health plans. - The Member receives care management coordination of all health care services including Medical and community services. - An assigned Care Manager ensures the member is receiving the appropriate care they need.
+Each Care Manager has expertise in caring for individuals with chronic medical needs.
 Members are matched to a Care Manager to best meet their individual needs, such as language spoken and the geographic area in which they reside. - The member, Care Manager, physician, and other health professionals work to design a service plan specifically formulated to meet that member's needs.